BLUESTEM CONSERVATION CEMETERY

 With the arrival of Covid-19 in early 2020, Bluestem's listening sessions and outreach efforts moved online.
 Death, loss and grief surrounded us throughout 2020 and into 2021.
 We discovered through our Bluestem Conversations online that people were eager to share their experiences with family members' end of life choice.
 Most everyone we listened to wanted "something different" for their own disposition; a burial option that was more personal, meaningful, and less impactful on the earth.

-As individuals who turn to nature for respite and refuge, and as conservationists equally committed to protecting the natural beauty and resources of our beloved Piedmont, we shared our vision for establishing Bluestem as a place of worship, a nature preserve and central North Carolina's first conservation cemetery.
+We believe that land and nature are sacred.
+We turn to it for respite and refuge.
+As conservationists committed to protecting the natural beauty and resources of our beloved Piedmont, we pursued a vision for establishing Bluestem as a place of worship, a nature preserve and central North Carolina's first conservation cemetery.

-Bluestem continues to be shaped by the people we meet -- passionate individuals seeking restorative spaces in nature and a burial option that:
+Bluestem continues to be shaped by the people it draws into it -- passionate individuals seeking restorative spaces in nature that honor the earth and --

-• Supports family and friends in the sacred act of green burial
+• Support family and friends in the sacred act of green burial

-• Honors loved ones through the protection of land
+• Remember loved ones through the protection of land

-• Serves as a living memorial for rest and refuge
+• Serve as a living memorial for rest and refuge

-In February 2021, we formed the nonprofit Bluestem Community NC with a Council of Stewards that oversees the management and operations of Bluestem.
-The nine individuals currently serving on the Council bring experience and skills in community building, spiritual journeying, land conservation, nonprofit governance, public administration, caregiving, management, and law.
-Bluestem Community is a 508(c)(1)(a) faith- based organization.
+In February 2021, the nonprofit Bluestem Community NC was formed with a Council of Stewards that oversees the management and operations of Bluestem.
+The eight individuals currently serving on the Council bring experience and skills in community building, spiritual journeying, land conservation, nonprofit governance, public administration, caregiving, management, and law.
+Bluestem Community is a 501(c)3 nonprofit organization.

-In January 2022, Bluestem Community acquired 87 acres of beautiful open land and Piedmont forest in Cedar Grove, North Carolina.
+In January 2022, Bluestem Community acquired 87 acres of open land and Piedmont forest in Cedar Grove, North Carolina, through the generous support of private donations.
 The open fields were well cared for and planted in corn by the former landowner.
 Neighboring properties, both in agriculture and timber, are owned by longstanding Orange County farming families.

 Bluestem Community Council of Stewards